APCS-Final-Project/src/README.md

 Yicheng W.

 # Introduction
-In this project, we create a QR code generator and scanner with the help of [zebra crossing] (https://github.com/zxing/zxing) and [NyARToolkit] (http://nyatla.jp/nyartoolkit/wp/).
-We use NyARToolkit's marker recognition system to identify certain QR codes and decrypt them using zebra crossing.
+For our project, we created a QR code generator and scanner with the help of [zebra crossing] (https://github.com/zxing/zxing) and [NyARToolkit] (http://nyatla.jp/nyartoolkit/wp/).
+We used NyARToolkit's marker recognition system to identify certain QR codes and decrypt them using zebra crossing.
 Of course, NyARToolkit is capable of much more than simply recognizing markers.
-We wish to further develop this project by creating a system of augmented reality using QR codes as markers themselves.
+We wished to further develop this project by creating a system of augmented reality using QR codes as markers themselves.

-The project has two main parts, the scanner/render of QR codes (developped mostly by Yicheng and Jake) and the generator of QR codes (developped mostly by Ari and Joseph).
+The project has two main parts, the scanner/renderer of QR codes (developed mostly by Yicheng and Jake) and the generator of QR codes (developped mostly by Ari and Joseph).

-# Instruction to Run
+# Instructions to Run

 This project comes with all the libraries that it needs in the lib folder.
-To compile the codes, one simply run "compile.sh."
+To compile the code, one simply runs "compile.sh."

-Afterwards, to launch the GUI that creates QR codes, one run "createQR.sh" and to use the scanner to scan QR codes one use "runScanner.sh".
+Afterwards, to launch the GUI that creates QR codes, run "createQR.sh" or to use the scanner to scan QR codes use "runScanner.sh".
 Have fun :D

 # Change Log
 Change Date    |Commiter   |Description